GrailWang/GrailWang.github.io/index.md

   3. Research on the relationship between ladderpath complexity of an artificial neural network and its performance
      - Compare the effetiveness of ladderpath complexity in referring to the nerual network's hierarchical structure and its accuracy, to some traditional measurement such as degree distribution entropy and modularity.

-Other related works：Basic code refinement: writing ladder subdiagram plotting programmes; classical literature reading, etc.
+Other related works：Basic code refinement: writing laddergraph subgraph plotting programmes; literature reading, etc.

 #### Project Experiences

 __Undergraduate Innovation and Entrepreneurship Training Programme__

 1. Research on mining typhoon disaster-causing elements based on social media big data  _Provincial Project_  _Ended_

+   _Supervisor: Prof. Weiping Wang_

    - Reserach directions: Data mining, text sentiment analysis, NLP, Transformer
    - Main contribution: Conduct data cleaning and de-duplication, learning to use Amap API to obtain the latitude and longitude of provinces and cities, and match the geographic location and typhoon information with the blog post data.
 Construct a semantic dictionary and a text sentiment model, design and improve the method of calculating the text sentiment scores so that it is more suitable for posts on Sina Weibo platform.
 Carry out fixed-time and fixed-location experiments to test the characteristics and validity of the sentiment value in reflecting the elements of typhoon disaster.

-2. Development of C Programming Course Intelligent Teaching Assistant Based on Domestic Large Language Model  _Undergraduate Innovation Training Program_ _Pending startup_
+1. Development of C Programming Course Intelligent Teaching Assistant Based on Domestic Large Language Model  _Undergraduate Innovation Training Program_ _Current_

+   _Supervisor: Prof. Bo Sun_

    - Research directions: LLM, prompt-engineering, fine-tuning
    - Main contribution: (to be filled)